1936 Liechtenstein general election

 General elections were held in Liechtenstein in February 1936.
-The elections took place in two rounds; in the first round on 3 February, each of the ten municipalities with more than 300 inhabitants elected one Landtag member.
+The elections took place in two rounds; in the first round on 3 February each of the ten municipalities with more than 300 inhabitants elected one member of the Landtag.
 The second round was held on 16 February in which the remaining five Landtag members were elected in a national vote.
-The result was a victory for the ruling Progressive Citizens' Party, which won 11 of the 15 seats in the Landtag.
+The result was a victory for the ruling Progressive Citizens' Party, which won 11 of the 15 seats.

+The elections were the first contested by the Patriotic Union following the merger of the Christian-Social People's Party and Liechtenstein Homeland Service the previous month.